markirby/mark-kirby.co.uk/content/_posts/2009-07-20-structuring-flash-lite-code-the-mvc-way.md

 So your .fla file goes into the root of src, alongside a folder structure unique to your company, which will also be reflected in the namespaces you give your classes.

 The classes specific to the app go within a folder with the same name as the app, and the classes which can be used in other applications are placed alongside this folder in their own folders.
-I&#8217;ll go into more detail on the contents of each folder next.
+I'll go into more detail on the contents of each folder next.

 ### appName